 At Warwick University I was the Women’s Team Coach and Team Captain as well as getting heavily involved in the Men’s Team Coaching.

-I achieved the British Judo Association’s Level 2 Club Coach in 2007 and after spending 7 months teaching full time in a number of Private Schools, I took over Abingdon Judo Club from Sensei Mark in 2008.
+I achieved the British Judo Association’s Level 2 Club Coach in 2007 and after spending 7 months teaching full time in a number of Private Schools, I took over Abingdon Judo Club in 2008.